Parihsz/EPL-lua/README.md

 # Luarihsz
-Luarihsz is a programming language built with Luau.
+Luarihsz is a programming language built with Lua.

 # Language Basics